 What do you think about this statement, ‘the people are the project’?
 Perhaps you want to show me a copy of your scope document and ask me to show you where ‘people’ are included as in-scope.
 Now do not accuse me of scope creep, because this is the part where I tell you it is implied.
 Implied scope?
 That goes against all kinds of best practices.

 Your scope document defines the work to be completed.
 You take that scope and perhaps you create a work breakdown structure.
 So tell me, who is completing the work?
 Ah yes, your team.
-People create the deliverables.
+People create deliverables.
 You have stakeholders (more people) reviewing and accepting the deliverables.
 How do you achieve your cost and scope objectives and reach your milestones?
-Your project comes in on schedule and on budget because of the people who do the work.
-Not because of the paper work you complete.
-It is about the relationships.
+Your project comes in on schedule and on a budget because of the people who do the work.
+Not because of the paperwork you complete.
+It is about relationships.

 Your job as a project manager is not just to hit scope, schedule and budget objectives; it is to lead and mentor and develop your team.
 These are your people; they are in your care, their well-being is part of your mission.